kolesnikova-dev/portfolio-react/README.md

 src/
-├── components/      # Reusable React components used throughout the app ├── data/            # Static data files used across the application ├── pages/           # Page components, such as MainPage, wrapped in MUI Grid ├── sections/        # Components that represent sections of the page ├── types/           # TypeScript type declarations ├── utils/           # Utility functions, such as helpers for Cloudinary uploads, emailjs integrations, or other reusable logic
+├── components/      # Reusable React components used throughout the app ├── data/            # Static data files used across the application ├── pages/           # Page components
+├── sections/        # Components that represent sections of the page ├── types/           # TypeScript type declarations ├── utils/           # Utility functions, such as helpers for Cloudinary uploads, emailjs integrations, or other reusable logic